Snow and wintry mix possible at times through Friday, but amounts trimmed back

 - How far north will mid-level warming will push the mixed precipitation and rain north Wednesday night.
 Will it reach north of the city or stay just to the south?

-- How far north will the snow will extend Thursday night into Friday morning.
+- How far north will the snow extend Thursday night into Friday morning.
 Will its northern extent overlap where snow fell Wednesday night and Thursday morning?
 The models have been trending lighter and farther south with the Thursday night snow.
 Will it stay to our south?
 Without it, the Beltway and points just to the south may not get any accumulating snow through Friday.

 Chance of snow, sleet and freezing rain this weekend